alexRyan719/playground-m6n8d6vt/MD/seen_in_the_wild.md

 buying a coffee somewhere and photoshopping my alias of "a-Rye" on the coffee cup.
 I just stopped responding and reported the OF profile and explained that I think that profile was stealing content from other creators.

+# Jail / Being Arrested

+With how much information is public around being arrested or incarcerated, some scammers have started taking advantage of these situations.
+Anything that's normally required for probation or corrections is a new attack vector for malicious actors.
+Things like needing to install an interlock in a car, pay class fees, probation fees, do substance use monitoring (UAs / BAs / Hair Follicle).
+Any of these open up ways for scammers to trick people and their families in this way.

+Source: Facebook post from the Loveland Police Department

 # Groypers

 This is more a concern of communication and proper censorship.
 If you can discuss any topic long enough with